Image

 The public is encouraged to continue using #677 to report dangerous or impaired drivers, as well as drug activity.
 A statistical analysis of the Patrol’s enforcement activity over the holiday is available below.

-Sunny, with a high of 64 and low of 33 degrees.
-Sunny for the morning, cloudy for the afternoon and evening, clear overnight.
+Patchy rain nearby, with a high of 56 and low of 34 degrees.
+Sunny in the morning, partly cloudy during the afternoon, clear during the evening, patchy rain nearby overnight.